 7. Ignore everyone

 It's all too easy to become sucked into the world of competition; keeping an eye on what everyone else is doing and seeing which clients or industry awards they're winning.
-Sure, that might be good to keep abreast of your own sector but has it actually led to anything healthy or worthwhile?
+Sure, that might be good to stay abreast of your sector but has it led to anything healthy or worthwhile?
 It's more likely that you waste time on worrying about how inadequate you are and punishing yourself over negative thoughts.
 Besides, you might be surprised to learn that those you admire might not be doing as well as you think.

 8. Work/life balance is key to your survival

-It might be tempting to work long hours – but believe me, it will only lead to burnout and misery.
+It might be tempting to work long hours – but believe me; it will only lead to burnout and misery.
 And that isn't good for you or anyone.

 Don't throw your life away on work.
 Treat evenings and weekends as sacred opportunities to relax and unwind.
 Have a few hobbies and make sure one of them involves exercise.
 Move your body as much as possible, especially if you're chained to your desk most days.
 It's been proven that exercise helps to reduce stress, boost happy hormones and make you feel great.
 Running or cycling in particular help to clear the mind, giving you space to prepare for the next working day.

-Always have a holiday or weekend break booked, so you have something to look forward to – that's a top tip from my own accountant, you know.
-If you can't escape for a week or two because clients rely on you too much, read our tips on how to go on holiday when you freelance.
+Always have a holiday or weekend break booked, so you have something to look forward to – that's a top tip from my accountant, you know.
+If you can't escape for a week or two because clients rely on you too much, read our advice on how to go on holiday when you freelance.
 Otherwise, book lots of short breaks instead of one big one.
 That way, you can escape with confidence, knowing that your long weekend won't be interrupted by client calls or emails.